 In this chapter we're going to cover the basics of installing the honeybadger gem and how configuration works.
 For full instructions and best practices for your framework or platform, see the Integration guides.

 The first step is to add the honeybadger gem to your Gemfile:

 Next, you'll set the API key for this project.

-$ bundle exec honeybadger install [YOUR API KEY HERE]
+bundle exec honeybadger install [Your project API key]

 This will do three things: